jlheard/tonk-engine/README.md

 Tonk Engine 0.1
 ===

+Collaborators
+---
+Jason Heard

+License
+---
+ISC see LICENSE.md for more detail

+Intro
+---
-This is my first attempt at creating an API for playing Tonk for various front ends.
-Going to try and brute force this myself before using other libraries or libraries, and optimizing code and algorithms.
+This an attempt at creating an API for playing the card game Tonk with various front ends.

+Versions
+---
-- Version 0.1 - Going to add the basic groundwork of establishing a game.
+- 0.1 - Going to add the basic groundwork of establishing a game.

 Rules
 ======